hamikm/NetworkSimulator/README.md

 The run the simulation itself type `./netsim` without args to see a usage message then try `./netsim -d input_files/test_case_0_tahoe`.
 Kill it if it takes too long to terminate then run it without the debug flag `-d`.
 Run `python plot/plotNetSimData.py plot/test_case_0_tahoe_log.json` to see the output graphs.
 Note that you can scale the graphs and turn specific lines on and off by clicking on their respective colored lines in the keys.

 We encourage you to use our Doxygen-generated HTML documentation as you acquaint yourself with the codebase.
 Here's the [class documentation](http://users.cms.caltech.edu/~hamik/docs/html/annotated.html) and here's the [file documentation](http://users.cms.caltech.edu/~hamik/docs/html/files.html).
+Type `make clean` to clean up, `make docs` to generate potentially newer documentation locally--open `docs/html/index.html` in a browser to see them--and although it shouldn't be necessary you can run `make depend` to see the Makefile automatically generate its own dependencies.

 ### Purpose and scope